getfem/getfem/doc/sphinx/source/userdoc/rmesh.rst

    :align: center
    :width: 7cm

-   exemple of Bank refinement in 2D
+   Example of Bank refinement in 2D

 Mesh refinement is most of the time coupled with an *a posteriori* error estimate.
 A basic error estimate is available in the file